Counting Specific Classes of Relations Regarding Fixed Points and Reflexive Points: Relations with Fixed Points and Reflexive Points

-For a description of the corresponding relationships for the list $\FP^u_n(0),\ldots, \FP^u_n(n)$ obtained by Theorem \ref{THEEXIS-GEN}(b), we first use Corollary \ref{LEM2GEN}(b) and $\binom{n}{1} = n$ and calculate $ \FP^u_n(0) = n^n = n n^{n-1} = \FP^u_n(1) , $ which means that on $X$ there exist exactly as many partial functions without a fixed point than partial functions with one fixed point.
+For a description of the corresponding relationships for the list $\FP^u_n(0),\ldots, \FP^u_n(n)$ obtained by Theorem \ref{THEEXIS-GEN}(b), we first use Corollary \ref{LEM2GEN}(b) and $\binom{n}{1} = n$ and calculate $ \FP^u_n(0) = n^n = n n^{n-1} = \FP^u_n(1) , $ which means that on $X$ there exist exactly as many partial functions without a fixed point as partial functions with one fixed point.
+In Section \ref{Sec:PFunBij} we will prove that these two sets are isomorphic in general, i.e., there is a bijection between the set of partial functions on an arbitrary set $X$ without a fixed point and the set of partial functions on $X$ with one fixed point.
 In view of the remaining relationships, we prove again a recursive description, viz.

 where $k \in \{0,\ldots,n-1\}$.
 The calculation again uses Lemma \ref{BINOM}(a) and is also correct if $n = 1$.
 For $k > 0$ this implies $\frac{n-k}{(k+1)n} < 1$ which in turn shows $\FP^u_n(k) > \FP^u_n(k+1)$.
 The following theorem summarizes these results.